Return to Blog April 22, 2024

 The European approach to food additives is visible.
 The EFSA assigns a 3- or 4-digit code to every food additive, and that number must be included on food labels if it’s used in a product.
 The EFSA believes this system makes it easier for consumers to look up and memorize specific additives.

-In the US, those same additives are required to be printed out in full.
+Food regulations in the US require the names of those same additives to be printed out in full.
 Interestingly, food packaging with only E numbers is prohibited in US markets.
 This regulation is why brands can’t meet one or both standards with a single line of packaging.

 Is Food in Europe Healthier?
 Safer?